rmt-07-glasgow-fox/ecommerce-client-CMS/README.md

 ### Built With

-Kang Bang server is built with getting help by a list of cool technologies.
+Gardara server is built with getting help by a list of cool technologies.
 Which are:
 * [Node.js](https://nodejs.org/en/)
 * [Vue.js](https://vuejs.org/)
 * [Firebase](https://firebase.google.com/)